WebDev-Duo/Portfolio/replit.md

 ## Recent Changes

+- **Favicon and SEO Update (Latest)**: Added custom WebDev Duo favicon with "WD" logo design and improved HTML meta tags with proper title and description
-- **Button and Names Update (Latest)**: Changed "Get In Touch" button to attractive green gradient and updated developer names to Faisal Khan and Harsha Surwase
+- **Button and Names Update**: Changed "Get In Touch" button to attractive green gradient and updated developer names to Faisal Khan and Harsha Surwase
 - **Text Visibility Fix**: Fixed silver/light gray text throughout the site by changing to darker gray colors for better readability
 - **Real Project Integration**: Updated projects section with actual user projects:
   - ShopNest: E-commerce application with demo video